solomonogunyeye/Walmart-sales-dataset/README.md

 2. All missing values were replaced with "TBA"
 3. Confirmed all dates standard to DD/MM/YYYY.

-   NOTE: 1.
-Data was saved into postgreSQL as text to accomodate missing data being filled with "TBA".
-         2. Numeric calculations are performed by temporarily casting text fields to numeric types using PostgreSQL ::numeric or ::integer functions.

 # Exploratory Data Analysis
   Total revenue: $1,214,825.38